lrenee/liftoff-assignments/P2-Project_Outline/README.md

 This application should help to solve the issue of obtaining hard to find ingredients / products and experiences.

-### Features
+## Features

-Phase 1 (MVP):
+###Phase 1 (MVP):

-User Login

-Password Authentication

-User Authorization
+####User Login:
+Users will be able to create accounts and log in to the application.
+Password Authentication and User Authorization will be performed.

-Key Word Search
+####Key Word Search

-Add / Create Discussion Thread
+Users will be able to search existing posts for specific text phrases.

-Delete Discussion Thread
+####Create Discussion Thread
+Users will be able to create a new discussion thread.

-Add / Reply to Existing Post
+####Reply to Existing Post
+Users will be able to add a comment to an existing thread.

+####Modify Discussion Thread
+Users will be able to edit their own comments within discussion threads.

+####Delete Comments / Empty Discussion Threads
+Users will be able to delete their own comments within a discussion thread.
+Users will also be able to delete an entire discussion thread, as long as they are the creator and sole contributor to the discussion thread.

-Phase 2:
+###Phase 2:

-Geographical Location Features
+####Geographical Location Features
+Users will be able to specify geographic range for inclusion in a discussion thread.

-Link to Other Websites
+####Link to Other Websites
+Users will be able to upload a link to an existing website featuring the product / experience they are seeking.

-Phase 3:
+###Phase 3:

+####Harness Buying Power
-Harness Buying Power by including strategy / protocol for exchange of money / goods
+My application will include a strategy / protocol for exchange of money / goods, enabling users to financially contribute to the acquisition cost of the desired good / service.

-### Technologies
+## Technologies

-JHipster
+- JHipster

-Java
+- Java

-Spring Boot
+- Spring Boot

-BootStrap
+- BootStrap

-MySQL
+- MySQL

-Hibernate
+- Hibernate

-Thymeleaf templates
+- Thymeleaf templates

-CSS
+- CSS

-HTML
+- HTML

-### What I'll Have to Learn
+## What I'll Have to Learn

 - manage expectations